Buyers remorse – what an icky feeling! What you need to know to prevent it, plus how to deal with buyer's remorse once you have it.

 Bonus Idea: Price Protection could be especially lucrative around the holidays.
 Though I have not given this a try yet, if you purchase items before Christmas at full price and then search advertisements in the post-Christmas sales, you might get a substantial refund through your credit card company.
 In some of the terms I read, they specifically have terms against doing this.
 So take a look at your own, and let us know if you decide to try it this year!

-Buyer's Remorse House
+Buyer's Remorse House – Buyer's Regret, House

 A house purchase is no joke.
+Buyer's remorse after buying a house happens more often than you think.

 I've sat at the closing table twice, myself.
 Once when we first purchased our home 9 years ago, and again when refinancing our mortgage from 30 years down to 15 years, 5 years ago.